DataMa-Solutions/docs/compare/web_application/dashboard/performance_effect.md

 <center> <img src="compare/web_application/dashboard/images/Segment-performance.jpg"></center>

-* For each dimension on each step, flagging segments driving most of the change (min and max, depending on whether this step is going up or down)
+* For each dimension on each step, flagging segments driving most of the change (worst and best, depending on whether this step is going up or down)
 * Important metric to consider is the ratio change relative to average ratio change, to assess how much this is ‘normal’ given traffic on this segment